kangc2/thermal-matlab/How to Github.md

 ## Github Desktop app, Configurations and How to Clone the Repository
 References Used: https://docs.github.com/en/desktop/installing-and-configuring-github-desktop
+Install Github Desktop App with this guide here, just follow how to install it and adding in your account: https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/installing-and-authenticating-to-github-desktop/authenticating-to-github

 With Github Desktop App installed, this is how you clone the repository:
+1. Go to Files -> Clone Repository
+2. Edit to where you want it stored on your computer
+3. Save, should be a file on your computer :)
+4. If you don't see the repository, make sure you're using the correct account that the repository is linked to.

+### A few features on the Github App: (all the weird terminology is explain below)
+#### "Fetch Origin"
+Its the rightmost tab on the app's interface.
+As commits or changes are done on the project, you can keep your local copy of the project in sync my pulling from the remote repository.
+As you sync you

 ## Branches